 The Company intends to account for its digital currency assets as indefinite life intangible assets.
 An intangible asset with an indefinite useful life is not amortized, but rather is assessed for impairment annually, or more frequently, when events or changes in circumstances occur which indicate that it is more likely than not that the indefinite-lived asset is impaired.
 Impairment exists when the carrying amount exceeds its fair value.
-In testing for impairment, the Company will have the option to first perform a qualitative assessment to determine whether it is more likely than not that an impairment exists.
-If it is determined that it is not more likely than not that an impairment exists, a quantitative impairment test is not necessary.
+In testing for impairment, the Company will have the option to first perform a qualitative assessment to determine whether it is more likely than not that an impairment exists, a quantitative impairment test is not necessary.
 If the Company concludes otherwise, it is required to perform a quantitative impairment test.
 To the extent an impairment loss is recognized, the loss establishes the new cost basis of the asset.
 Subsequent reversal of impairment losses is not permitted.
 Realized gain or loss on the sale of digital currencies is included in other income or expenses in the Company's statements of operations.